Camino Route Overview: Camino Primitivo

 Alfonso II subsequently paid for a temple to be built to safeguard the tomb, which then began to attract more pilgrims.

 The Primitivo represents only about 5% of pilgrims who clock in at the Pilgrim office in Santiago.
-But it’s an increasingly popular route, particularly for repeat pilgrims, because of the a quiet, contemplative vibe.
+It has a quiet contemplative vibe and it’s an increasingly popular route, particularly for repeat pilgrims.

 Interesting Things to See on the Primitivo